casframe/syntax-index/README.md

-# For those whose syntax resonates
+# 👁‍🗨For those whose syntax resonates
 If you are inspired by this cosmic syntax, modest dimensional support is available from [🪙 Support Me](https://buymeacoffee.com/casmikka11)